 - Max score: The highest score that can be awarded for the response.
 Needs to be configured on the page by your development team.

-- Special characters: This field will become enabled when you have enabled the character map in the text formatting options above.
+- Special characters: This field will become enabled when you have enabled the special character map in the text formatting options above.
 What is entered in the field will override the default character map symbols (see example below).

-- Min height and max height: Set the minimum and maximum height of the essay box, in pixels.
+- Min height and max-height: Set the minimum and maximum height of the essay box, in pixels.

 - Placeholder: Text entered in this field will appear as placeholder text in the essay box.
 It will disappear on type.